naufalarfadh/fitur-login/README.md

 the login flow:
 1. fill in email and password
 2. validating
-3. show the beranda page
+3. show the home page
-4. atasan tai